 Tip #4 | Use the Open Pose

-In an open pose we have our couple face their feet and chest towards the camera and make micro-adjustments to their hands and facial direction.
+The hands can be used to create connection between the couples while creating a continual loop.
+In an open pose, one of the foundation poses, have the couple face their feet and chest towards the camera and make micro-adjustments to their hands and facial direction.

 Keep stray natural pointers at bay with minor directing.
 In the photo above we directed him to place his hand in his pocket and asked her to relax her bouquet.
 These subtle changes keep our eyes in a continual loop between our models.

 While it’s essential to guide your subjects towards natural hand placements, it’s equally crucial to avoid distracting positions that draw attention away from the main subject.
 Ensure that hands aren’t covering the face or important elements in the frame.
 Pay attention to where hands intersect with the body, and make adjustments to create clean lines and pleasing shapes.
 Careful observation and small adjustments can make a significant difference in the overall impact of your images.